pierre-rouleau/pel/README.rst

   details.

-  - A `PEL compatible Emacs init.el`_ is available for you to use right from the beginning.
-Instructions are inside.
+  - A `PEL compatible Emacs init.el`_ is available for you to use right from the beginning.  `Instructions are inside`_.
 You can use it as is or modify some of the options.
   - For Emacs ≥ 27, PEL also provides a `PEL compatible early-init.el`_.
     Instructions are inside.
 PEL will automatically install it if you want to